 There are other reasons why gathering and verifying crime data have proven problematic.
 For example, crime is both context and time specific.
-Behavior is evaluated differently depending on where and when it occurs.
-For instance, sexual promiscuity was judged differently in the Victorian period of the nineteenth century than it is today.
+Behavior is evaluated differently depending on where and when it takes place.
+For instance, in the United States, sexual promiscuity was judged differently in the Victorian period of the 19th century than it was during the 1950s, the 1960s, and today.
+Behavioral norms that exist in Los Angeles and New York might be less accepted in other regions of the country.
 Additionally, some adolescents may commit crimes at relatively high levels but are never "caught" and punished for their misdeeds, whereas other youths are arrested on their first offense.
-Thus arrest records do not necessarily always reflect actual delinquent behavior.
+Thus, arrest records do not necessarily always reflect actual delinquent behavior.

-Today, to overcome these data-related problems, criminologists measure delinquency using multiple yardsticks.
-When these measures are put together, they provide a respectable approximation of the extent and nature of delinquency (for an example of "counting crime," see the "A Window on Delinquency" feature).
+Today, to overcome these data-related problems, criminologists measure delinquency in different ways.
+When these different measures are put together, they provide a respectable approximation of the extent and nature of delinquency (for an example of the potential pitfalls of "counting crime," see Box 2.1, the "A Window on Delinquency" feature).
 The most popular sources of data for estimating delinquency are the Uniform Crime Reports, victimization surveys, and self-report studies.